Failed (2016)

 In vitro (simulator) performance data

 We are working on novel in vitro testing protocols for both commercially available devices (e.g. Fluke ProSim8) and novel in vitro devices.
-We expect to report data for this testing later in 2023.
+We expect to report data for this testing soon.

 Not Available